 Dealers throughout North America are currently being contracted.
 However, if you have questions, contact Marathon Engine Systems, 2050 Energy Dr., East Troy, WI.
 53120.
 262.642.6436 or go to the Contact page to fill out an inquiry form.

 The answer depends on where you live and what the local policy is.
 Each state has it’s own regulations regarding Net Metering.
-You should research this to determine what amount of payback you can expect.
+You should research this to determine what amount of payback from selling to the utility you can expect.
+You will have the use of your own generated electricity, in any case.

 Legislation varies from state to state, and Federal Green Energy legislation is working toward a tax rebate, but homework relating to specific regions would have to be done.